 Scooby Doo birthday party

-Our friend Rita had a Scooby Doo-themed birthday party for her 4-year-old son recently, and I jumped right in to help with party details.
+A friend of ours had a Scooby Doo-themed birthday party for her 4-year-old son recently, and I jumped right in to help with party details.
 Kids’ parties are so fun to plan, and I love Scooby Doo, so it was easy to find inspiration.
 I thought I’d share the details of what we did for the party with you in case you are also looking for Scooby Doo birthday party ideas!

 First up was the invitation.
 I made a fun, folding invitation that looks like Scooby’s face on the front, and opens up to a Mystery Machine-inspired insert with party details.
 I just love how the ears pop up, don’t you?
 The envelopes were sealed with a sticker of Scooby’s dog tag, which is something that shows up throughout the whole party.